Also known as Food Server, Food Service Worker, Kitchen Runner, Room Server, Room Service Server, Tray Server

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Second, Food Servers moderately value Relationships.
+Most importantly, Food Servers moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.